norben/atom-increment/README.md

 There are also general settings :

-* orderByClick : boolean, default is false
+* orderByClick : boolean which defines the order of a generated sequence, default is false
   * if true, the generated values will follow the click order (when using ctrl+click for multiple cursors for example)
   * if false, the generated values will follow the top-down order

+## Note

 The number of generated elements will only depend on your selections / multiple cursors.

-Please note that you might need to refresh your Atom application for your settings changes to take effect.
+## Figures

+<a name="fig1">Figure 1 : a screenshot of the `atom-increment` package settings</a>
 ![A screenshot of settings](https://raw.githubusercontent.com/norben/atom-increment/4465dd98e554ae09fee57719300757bc8bb8976d/images/settings.png)